liu-kan/gfm-rag/docs/install.md

 Usually, if your install CUDA toolkit via conda, the CUDA_HOME variable is set automatically.

+### Stuck when compiling `rspmm` kernel

+Sometimes the compilation of the `rspmm` kernel may get stuck.
+If you encounter this issue, try to manually remove the compilation cache under `~/.cache/torch_extensions/` and recompile the kernel.

 For more help, please check our [GitHub issues](https://github.com/RManLuo/gfm-rag/issues) or create a new one.